Barbell Plate Calculator

 What Your Total Weight Means

-Your Total Weight indicates the specific load you are moving, which helps you track strength gains and select appropriate exercises.
-Understanding this number ensures you are lifting the right amount for your current fitness level.
+Your Total Weight indicates the specific load you are moving, which provides information to help track strength gains and select appropriate exercises.
+Understanding this number aims to help you are lifting the right amount for your current fitness level.

 Total Weight Range Classification